TwiN/gatus/README.md

     password-bcrypt-base64: "JDJhJDEwJHRiMnRFakxWazZLdXBzRERQazB1TE8vckRLY05Yb1hSdnoxWU0yQ1FaYXZRSW1McmladDYu"
 ```

-**WARNING:** Make sure to carefully select to cost of the bcrypt hash.
+> ⚠ Make sure to carefully select to cost of the bcrypt hash.
 The higher the cost, the longer it takes to compute the hash,
 and basic auth verifies the password against the hash on every request.
-As of 2022-01-08, I suggest a cost of 8.
+As of 2023-01-06, I suggest a cost of 9.

 #### OIDC